 We studied GH3S2 expression in 5 strains of E. coli including: BL21, Rosetta 1, JM109, C43, Soluble.
 The results showed that GH3S2 was expressed in strains BL21, Rosetta 1 (Figure 3.9B).
 Of these two strains, in the Rosetta strain with higher cell density, the relative activity of the total enzyme when expressed in the Rosetta strain was higher (Figure 3.9A).
 Combining the expression level, cell density and enzyme activity obtained, we selected Rosetta 1 as the GH3S2 expression strain.
-After expression in strain $E.\ coli$ Rosetta 1, the GH3S2 enzyme's $\beta$ -glucosidase activity was tested with the esculin substrate.
-The results showed that the brown ring size for different samples had different levels of $\beta$ -glucosidase activity.
+After expression in strain E. coli Rosetta 1, the GH3S2 enzyme's β -glucosidase activity was tested with the esculin substrate.
+The results showed that the brown ring size for different samples had different levels of β -glucosidase activity.
+This demonstrates that the GH3S2 protein was successfully expressed in soluble form and showed obvious activity (Figure 3.10).